openethereum/openethereum.github.io/Proof-of-Work-Chains.md

-Here is an example file for private network.
+Here is an example chain specification file for a public/open Proof-of-Work (Ethash) chain.
 To start Parity with a JSON file specifying the chain, run `$ parity --chain path/to/chain/spec.json`, or create a [config file](Configuring-Parity#config-file):

 ```toml
 [parity]